Andrewkasko/NftmasterBulkOfferApp/README.md

 5. Once your batch has been fetched, enter your Xrp Address and your secret to sign all the transactions.
 You can visit an explorer such as https://nft-devnet.xrpl.org/ to see the transactions on the dev net as they are being signed.

+## Note
+This repository has been ported from the original NFTMASTER repo.

 Done!